Chapter 4:

 “I'm sorry, I'm sorry!”
 Inês capitulated with a laugh.

 Lucía smiled reluctantly.
 She quieted down after a few more vigorous waves and sat next to Inês, water rippling around them.
-The twilight was quietly approaching.
+The breath of the space was concurrently inviting and disquieting, arcane and sensual.
+High above, the twilight was quietly approaching in drapes of periwinkle and indigo.

-“You said you speak Portuguese, where are you from?” she asked.
+“You said you speak Portuguese, where are you from?” asked Lucía after a moment of contemplation.

 “I'm from Porto, it's a city in the north of Portugal.
-You?”
+And you?”

 “Mexico City.”